Aims and Principles

 Professor Hélène Esnault

 There are currently three Selection Committees, one for each category of The Shaw Prize, namely, Astronomy, Life Science and Medicine, and Mathematical Sciences.
-The Astronomy and the Mathematical Sciences Selection Committees shall each have four to five members plus a Chairman, and the Life Science and Medicine Selection Committee shall have six members plus a Chairman.
+The Astronomy and the Mathematical Sciences Selection Committees shall each have four to five members plus a Chair, and the Life Science and Medicine Selection Committee shall have six members plus a Chair.
 The Selection Committees shall select from the valid nominations received the best suitable and the most worthy of the winners of the year for the Shaw Prizes and recommend to the Board of Adjudicators the list of candidates for the awards.

 Scott D Tremaine